UAlbanyArchives/ants/README.md

 Password credentials for FTP and FTP/TLS transfers.
 When @store is set to "true" this can be stored with encryption through the GUI.
 If field is left empty or @store is set to "false" then user will be prompted for credentials.

+Although this password is encrypted, that does not mean it is secure.
+We recommend treating this password as insecure.

 #####```<timeZone>```

 + Set number of string options (local, posix, utc)